Motorist killed, 2 injured in 3-vehicle crash near downtown

 A motorist was killed and two other people were injured in a three-vehicle crash in central Las Vegas late Sunday, authorities said.

 Las Vegas police Lt.
-David Gordon said at 11 p.m. police were called to an accident scene at Bonanza Road and Martin Luther King Boulevard for a report of a pedestrian struck by a sport utility vehicle.
-The driver in that accident then fled the scene and ran a red light at Bonanza and Martin Luther King Boulevard, causing a three-vehicle crash.
+David Gordon said police were called about 11 p.m. for a report of a pedestrian struck by a sport utility vehicle at Bonanza Road and Las Vegas Boulevard.
+The driver in that accident then fled and ran a red light at Bonanza and Martin Luther King Boulevard, causing a three-vehicle crash.

-A preliminary report said a 2004 Chevrolet Suburban traveling westbound Bonanza at MLK when it failed to stop for a red light, striking a 2018 Nissan Altima northbound on MLK and forcing it into a 2017 BMW headed the same direction.
+A preliminary report said a 2004 Chevrolet Suburban was westbound on Bonanza at Martin Luther King when it failed to stop for a red light.
+It struck a 2018 Nissan Altima northbound on Martin Luther King , forcing it into a 2017 BMW headed the same direction.

 The death was the 70th traffic-related fatality in Metro’s jurisdiction this year.